-Year 5 Autumn 1 - Out of this World Autumn 2 - The Victorians Spring 1 - Invaders and Settlers Spring 2 - Communicati on Summer 1 - Is it fair?
-Summer 2 - Change Geographical Skills Locational knowledge - To locate the world's countries, using maps to focus on Europe (including the location of Russia) - To identify the position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/Greenwich Meridian and time zones (including day and night) Locational knowledge - To name and locate counties ar geographical regions and their id characteristics, key topographica mountains, coasts and rivers), ar understand how some of these a lentifying human and physical all features (including hills, and land-use patterns; and Locational knowledge - To locate the world's countries, using maps to focu on Europe (including the location of Russia) and Nort and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities Human and physical geography - To describe and understand key aspects of physical geography, including: climate zones, biomes and vegetation belts Context - To be able to use globes confidently and recognise the Earth from Space.
+Year 5 Autumn 1 - How and why did the space race happen?
+Autumn 2 - What was life like for Victorian children?
+Spring 1 - Where and why did the Saxons settle?
+Spring 2 - How do we communicate?
+Summer 1 - Why should we make things?
+Summer 2 - Brazil!
+What makes it wonderful?
+Geographical Skills Locational knowledge - To locate the world's countries, using maps to focus on Europe (including the location of Russia) - To identify the position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/Greenwich Meridian and time zones (including day and night) Locational knowledge - To name and locate counties and geographical regions and their idd characteristics, key topographical mountains, coasts and rivers), and understand how some of these as entifying human and physical features (including hills, d land-use patterns; and Locational knowledge - To locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America , concentrating on their environmental regions, key physical and human characteristics, countries, and major cities Human and physical geography - To describe and understand key aspects of physical geography, including: climate zones, biomes and vegetation belts Context - To be able to use globes confidently and recognise the Earth from Space.
 To identify key lines and time zones. - To recap counties, cities and mountains.
 To know about different types of land use.
 To compare the local area today with it 150 years ago in terms of land use and population. - To recap counties, cities, mountains, rivers and seas.
 Children to learn about where the Anglo-Saxons landed and settled - The Anglo-Saxon Kingdoms.
-They will look at why places were chosen and what evidence there is that they were there, e.g. place names. - To study climate zones, including temperate and tropical rainforest regions To complete an in depth study of Brazil: physical and human geography, climate, vegetation and culture.
-Notes/guidance Use Heritage maps.
-Look at farm land and how land use has changed. the eye, grade hamed Writing Outcomes Skill: questions Context: write a quiz which they can deliver to a friend about significant world features.
+They will look at why places were chosen and what evidence there is that they were there, e.g. place names.
+To study climate zones, tropical rainforest regions To complete an in depth human geography, climat s. study of Brazil: physical and Notes/guidance Fieldwork - Visit Drays Ditches.
+What does the land look like?
+Add to modern and old map of Bramingham.
+Grid references.
+Writing Outcomes Skill: questions Context: write a quiz which they can deliver to a friend about significant world features.
 Eg: North Pole, Equator, Tropics etc. Skill: rhyming couplets and syllables Context: write a rap about Fairtrade Skill: report Context: multi-modal poster about Brazil using ICT (Comic Life)